Cheshire qudits from fractional quantum spin Hall states in twisted MoTe$_2$

 Apart from the intrinsic scientific interest in realizing a fundamentally new fractional topological insulator phase, these observations raise the prospect of engineering topologically-protected qudits that are protected from local noise and decoherence.
 Previous theoretical proposals focused on engineering non-Abelian parafermionic twist defects (generalizing Majorana bound states) from complex triple-junction heterostructures of Abelian FQSH edge states, superconductors, and magnetic insulators~\cite{alicea2016topological}.
-In this work, we propose an alternative and potentially simpler route to topological qudits based only on local electrostatic gating and proximity-induced superconductivity without magnetic elements.
-The architecture (Fig.~\ref{fig:cheshire}(a)) involves using local gates to punch holes in a sheet of FQSH order.
-Proximity to a conventional superconductor produces a condensate of charged anyons that gaps out the helical edge states propagating around the edge of each hole, leaving only a global topological ground-state degeneracy (GSD), which serves as a topologically-protected quantum memory.
-The GSD of each hole is encoded in a fractional electrical charge, dubbed ``Cheshire charge"~\cite{alford1990interactions,preskill1990local}, which is hidden by quantum fluctuations of a condensate of charged anyons, and cannot be locally detected.
+In this work, we propose an alternative and potentially simpler route to topological qudits based only on local electrostatic gating and proximity-induced superconductivity without magnetic elements, which adapts the ideas introduced abstractly for general Abelian fractional topological insulators~\cite{iadecola2014accessing}, and fractional charge superconductors in electron-hole bilayers~\cite{barkeshli2016charge} to a realistic experimental platform.
+The architecture (Fig.~\ref{fig:cheshire}(a)) involves using local gates, or depositing superconducting Islands, to punch holes in a sheet of FQSH order.
+Proximity to a conventional superconductor produces a condensate of charged anyons that gaps out the helical edge states propagating around the edge of each hole, leaving only a global topological ground-state degeneracy (GSD), which serves as a topologically-protected quantum memory~\cite{iadecola2014accessing,barkeshli2016charge}.
+The GSD of each hole is encoded in a fractional electrical charge, dubbed ``Cheshire charge"~\cite{alford1990interactions,preskill1990local,barkeshli2016charge}, which is hidden by quantum fluctuations of a condensate of charged anyons, and cannot be locally detected.
 Correspondingly, we dub the resulting device, a Cheshire qudit ($d$-level quantum memory whose dimension, $d$, depends on the underlying FQSH order).

-We propose schemes to readout the state of superconducting Cheshire qudits through supercurrent transport, and detect their topological ground-space degeneracy (GSD) through electrical measurements of an associated thermal entropy.
-The entropic measurement scheme enables one to directly distinguish Abelian and non-Abelian candidates without measuring thermal transport.
+Local gating can be used to control tunneling between the edges of two holes, which enables a supercurrent-based readout of Cheshire qudits~\cite{barkeshli2016charge,repellin2018numerical}.
+In addition, we propose a means to detect the topological ground-space degeneracy (GSD) of Cheshire qudits via an associated thermal entropy using all-electrical measurements of polarization.
+This enables one to directly distinguish Abelian from non-Abelian FQSH candidate orders, without measuring thermal transport, and simplifies the experimental protocols compared to previously proposed means to entropically measure ground-state degeneracy of non-Abelian defects~\cite{cooper2009observable,iadecola2014accessing,sankar2023measuring}.